jobbogamer/jobbogamer.github.io/_posts/blog/2014-04-16-alternative-reeder-for-mac-icons.md

 ![Screenshot of new icon][img2]

-The .icns files I created are available to use; download them [here][2].
+The icons are available to use; download them [here][2].

 All you have to do to use the icons is go to Reeder in the Finder, right-click and choose **Show Package Contents**.
-Then, navigate to **Contents → Resources** and replace the existing icons, `reeder.icns` and `reeder-empty.icns` with the new ones.
+Then, navigate to **Contents → Resources** and replace the existing icons, `reeder.icns` and `reeder-empty.icns`, with the new ones.

 The only problem is the icons will revert to the old ones whenever you install a new version of the app.